UPSC Exam > UPSC Notes > History for UPSC CSE > Spectrum Summary: Quit India movement, Demand for Pakistan and the INA

 Gandhi's General Instructions to Different Sections

-• Soldiers: Do not leave the Army but do not fire on compatriots.
+• Soldiers: Do not leave the Army, but do not fire on compatriots.

-• Students: If confident, leave studies.
+• Students: If confident, consider leaving studies.

 • Princes: Support the masses and accept the sovereignty of your people.

-The spread of the Movement
+Spread of the Movement

-(ii) Tamluk (Midnapore, from December 1942 to September 1944)—Jatiya Sarkar
+• Tamluk (Midnapore, December 1942 to September 1944) by Jatiya Sarkar.

-• The Hindu Mahasabha boycotted the movement.
+• Hindu Mahasabha: The Hindu Mahasabha boycotted the movement.

 Government Repression